dpdkcap/dpdkcap/README.md

   triggers a file change.
 These tokens are not mandatory with this option, but you might overwrite previously created files.

-### Other options
+### 2.5 Other options
 - `-s, --snaplen` limits the packet capture to LENGTH bytes.
-- `-S, --statistics` prints a set of running statistics while the capture is running.
+- `-S, --statistics` prints a set of statistics while the capture is running.
 - `--logs` output logs into the specified file instead of stderr.

+## 3. Software License Agreements

+DPDKCap is distributed under the BSD License, see LICENSE.txt.